Dutch sound alarm about possible risks of e-cigarettes

 Big tobacco companies are grappling with declining sales of tobacco in a number of markets due to increasing government regulation and more health-aware consumers, as well as smuggling and an economic downturn.

-Philip Morris International Inc (PM.N), the maker of Marlboro cigarettes, said this month it plans to enter the e-cigarette market next year, saying it is the "greatest growth opportunity".
+Philip Morris International Inc, the maker of Marlboro cigarettes, said this month it plans to enter the e-cigarette market next year, saying it is the "greatest growth opportunity".

-Imperial Tobacco Group IMT.L plans to launch two electronic cigarettes in its new fiscal year.
+Imperial Tobacco Group plans to launch two electronic cigarettes in its new fiscal year.

+(Reporting by Anthony Deutsch, additional reporting by Kate Kelland in London,; Editing by Pravin Char)